Information cartography in association rule mining: Proposed method

 for $i=1,\ldots,|\mathbf{y}^{(\mathit{org})}|$.
 Consequently, the operator can produce infeasible solutions in two cases: \begin{itemize} \item the size of the parent metro map is smaller than the size of the trial, i.e. $|y{(\mathit{par})}_{i,j}|<|x{(\mathit{par})}_{i,j}|$, \item the first antecedent of the metro line representing the starting metro stop is replicated twice. \end{itemize} In the first case, the corresponding metro line is deleted from the trial solution, while in the second, the solution from the parent solution is preferred.

-\paragraph{Mutation} modifies a structure of the metro line as follows: At first, the position of mutation $k$ is selected randomly according to the probability of mutation $p_m$.
-Then, an antecedent $X_k$ is extracted from the corresponding association rule $\langle X_k\Rightarrow Y_k\rangle$, and the new consequent $Y^{'}_k$ is attached to the rule among all the possible consequent as defined by the graph $G=(A,E)$.
+\paragraph{\textbf{Mutation}} modifies the structure of the metro line as follows: At first, the position of mutation $k$ is selected randomly according to the probability of mutation $p_m$.
+Then, an antecedent $X_k$ is extracted from a corresponding association rule $\langle X_k\Rightarrow Y_k\rangle$, and the new consequent $Y^{'}_k$ is attached to the rule among all the possible consequent as defined by the graph $G=(A,E)$.
 Finally, the remaining path from $r^{'}_{k+1}$ towards the drain is generated randomly.